Richard Burke (Alabama politician)

 Burke was born in Virginia.
 Burke established a school for African Americans in Sumter County, Alabama and represented the county in the Alabama House of Representatives in 1869 and 1870.

-Turner Reavis owned Burke when he was enslaved and testified about his activity at the political meeting and his murder during hearing in the U.S. Congress investigating activities of the Ku Klux Klan.
+Turner Reavis owned Burke when he was enslaved and testified during hearing in the U.S. Congress investigating activities of the Ku Klux Klan about Burke's activities at the political meeting and about his murder.